Table of Contents

 - They are tailored to the potential.
 Inside or near an augmentation site, the Schrödinger equation is carried by almost entirely by a single function.
 Thus they form a nearly optimum basis set to solve the Schrödinger equation over a given energy window.

 At points where the envelope functions and augmented functions join, the function value is unity on the head site ( or on the left, and or on the right) and zero on the other site.
-(By unity we refer to the radial part of the partial wave; the full wave must be multiplied by , which for p orbitals is depending on whether the point is right or left of center.)
+(By unity we refer to the radial part of the partial wave; the full wave must be multiplied by , which for p orbitals is depending on whether the point is right or left of centre.)
 Moreover, the kinetic energy is tailored to be continuous at the head site and vanish at the other site.

 These two facts taken in combination are very important.
 Consider the Schrödinger equation near an augmentation point.
-Inside the augmentaion region, the partial wave is constructed numerically, and is very accurate.
+Inside the augmentation region, the partial wave is constructed numerically, and is very accurate.
 It is not quite exact: the partial wave is linearized, and the potential which constructs the partial wave is taken to be the spherical average of the actual potential.
-But it is well established that errors are small: the the LAPW method, for example, considered to be the gold standard basis set for accuracy, makes the same approximation.
+But it is well established that errors are small: the LAPW method, for example, considered to be the gold standard basis set for accuracy, makes the same approximation.
 Since the kinetic energy is continuous across the boundary, the basis function equally well describes the Schrödinger on the other side of the boundary, at least very near the boundary.

 By construction both value and kinetic energy of all basis functions vanish except for the single partial wave that forms the head.
 Thus any linear combination of them will yield a nearly exact solution of the Schrödinger equation locally.

-In the 1D model described above, a the JPO basis was applied to double-exponential potential well shown in black in the Figure below.
+In the 1D model described above, a the JPO basis was applied to double-exponential potential well shown in black in the Figure on the right.
 The kinetic energy of a traditional smooth Hankel (green) shows a discontinuity at the augmentation boundary; with JPO’s the discontinuity disappears (red).
 The JPO kinetic energy is everywhere very close to the exact solution (the exact potential and kinetic energies lie on top of each other).